hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 In passing, let's note the overall increase in throughput compared to single-node benchmarks, about three times.
 That's the advantage of distributed processing.
 As for collectors, G1 on JDK 11 is the clear winner in both tests.
-Another strking result is the almost nonexistent bar for G1 on JDK 8, however there's a deeper story here that affects other measurements as well, for example the apparent advantage of Parallel GC on JDK 8 vs. JDK 11.
+Another striking result is the almost nonexistent bar for G1 on JDK 8, however there's a deeper story here that affects other measurements as well, for example the apparent advantage of Parallel GC on JDK 8 vs. JDK 11.
 It has to do with the effect we noted